Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Discussion and Conclusion

+The framework we have presented here, with some modifications, could also be used for a phased evacuation, i.e., an evacuation where the whole crowd does not exit the building simultaneously.
+We could implement this by adding the time periods when guides stop their movement as optimization variables.
+When the guide does not move, neither would the agents that follow it.

-In future research, it would equally well be interesting to try our model on a real-world case with real data.
-Our solutions are qualitatively fairly insensitive to variations in model parameters, especially in the guide agent parameters.
-The building geometry we use can be found in many buildings, hence not only our mathematical framework, but the crowd management strategies can be used for more general cases.
-Also, since many buildings and evacuations share similar features, the solution process can be automated, by solving optimal evacuation plans for typical situations and storing them, and then training a neural network to give fast approximate optimal evacuation plans for previously unsolved problems.
+In future research, it would be challenging to try our model on a real-world case with real data.
+If one wants to add more complex crowd behaviors in our framework, it can be done by modeling them as scenarios.
+If assigning probabilities to the scenarios is difficult, the worst-case performance, in the sense of robust optimization, can be used \mbox{ {\citep{robustsurvey}}}.
+If the crowd's size increases, the numerical simulations with the social force model might become very slow even on a supercomputer due to nonlinear contact forces between agents.
+We could then deal with the computational inefficiency by performing numerical simulation with an implicit integration scheme \mbox{ {\citep{karamouzas2017implicit}}}.
+Since many buildings and evacuations share similar features, our solution process's efficiency could be further increased.
+We could solve the optimal evacuation plans for typical situations in advance and store them.
+A neural network could then be trained by the plans and used to give fast approximate optimal evacuation plans for previously unsolved problems.